temporalio/helm-charts/README.md

 * Promethueus
 * Grafana

-MySQL can be swapped in for Cassandra but is not deployed as part of this Helm chart.

-The following sections work forward from a single node installation using included dependencies to a replicated deployment on existing infrastructure.
+The sections that follow describe various deployment configurations, from a minimal one-replica installation using included dependencies, to a replicated deployment on existing infrastructure.

 ### Minimal installation with required dependencies only

-To install Temporal in a limited but working configuration (one replica of Cassandra and each of Temporal's services, no metrics or Elastic Search), you can run the following command
+To install Temporal in a limited but working and self-contained configuration (one replica of Cassandra and each of Temporal's services, no metrics or Elastic Search), you can run the following command

 ```
 ~/temporal-helm$ helm install \